alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 The last command should have created a backup.
 Go to the [OSS console](https://oss.console.aliyun.com/) and check you have a file with a path like "backup/1540288854_2018_10_23_11.3.6_gitlab_backup.tar".

-Let's now configure automatic backup to be run automatically every night.
+Let's now configure automatic backup to be executed automatically every night.
 For that we will create two types of [cron jobs](https://en.wikipedia.org/wiki/Cron): one to execute the backup command above, one to save the GitLab configuration files.